ChilloutCharles/BrainFlowsIntoVRChat/model/intent/README.md

       - `--window-buffer`  time in seconds before eeg data is recorded each session (delay after hitting enter)   (Default: 2)
 4. Follow on screen commands to completion.
 A file named `recorded_eeg.pkl` will be generated.

 * You may record multiple training sessions using the `--overwrite 0` argument.
 This disables overwriting any `.pkl` files, and will instead name them something else (`recorded_eeg1.pkl`, `recorded_eeg2.pkl`, etc.)
+   * This means that you can combine several training sessions worth of data when training the model.
 * By default this is set to 1, meaning that any `.pkl` files that exist will be deleted and replaced with the results from that session.

 #### Some tips before starting
  - make sure to take care of your surroundings, particularly matching as close as possible to where you would be using this.